Liam-Zhou/chuwa1206/ShortQuestions/annotations.md

 ## @ComponentScan

->  `@ComponentScan` is used to enable component scanning in Spring, allowing the automatic detection and registration of beans based on annotations in specified packages.
+>  @ComponentScan` is an annotation in the Spring framework that is used to specify the packages that Spring should scan for annotated components.
+By default, Spring scans the package of the class annotated with `@SpringBootApplication` and its sub-packages.
+If you want to scan additional packages, you can specify them using the `basePackages` or `basePackageClasses` attributes of `@ComponentScan

 ```java
 @Configuration